 1.1 This report seeks approval for a revised Code of Good Practice for Planning Matters (Minute 192/09 refers).
-A copy of the draft revised Code is appended to this report.

 2 INTRODUCTION

 - 2.1 At a meeting on 28 July 2009, Council considered a report from the Standards Committee containing recommendations relating to the Code of Conduct for Planning Matters. - 2.2 Council resolved that a Sub-Committee be set up to review and modify the Code, with a report back to Council.